Edit Blog Post

 , in cooperation with the US government, has committed in Honduras and Central America in general.
 Have a look in the linked Wikipedia article to read the story behind the story, including the abuse of its workers and the violation of their civil rights, wide-spread bribes, its frequent payments to paramilitary groups to help achieve its business interests, and of course its involvement in the numerous political coups in the entire region.

 We ended our stay in north Honduras with some great whitewater rafting on the Rio Cangrejal near La Ceiba.
-The operator we used, Jungle River Lodge, was
+The operator we used, Jungle River Lodge, was a bad joke unfortunately and cannot

 No price for guessing the nationality